-In performing the audit, we adhered to the legal provisions applicable in Austria and the relevant expert opinions and standards.
+We conducted our audit in accordance with the legal requirements and Generally Accepted Standards on Auditing as applied in Austria.
 These standards require the application of the International Standards on Auditing (ISAs), issued by the International Auditing and Assurance Standards Board (IAASB).

 We draw attention to the fact that the audit is to provide reasonable assurance as to the accuracy of the financial statements.
-Absolute assurance cannot be achieved, since the possibility of errors is inherent in each internal control system and since the audit is based on samples, there is an unavoidable risk that material misstatements in the financial statements are not detected.
-The scope of the audit does not include areas that are normally subject to special audits.
+Absolute assurance is not attainable due to the inherent limitations of any internal control system and due to the sample-based test nature of an audit, there is an unavoidable risk that material misstatements in the financial statements remain undetected.
+Areas which are generally covered in special engagements were not included in our scope of work.